Change your A/C filter.

 Changing the air conditioner filter really does have a HUGE effect.
-Even a partially clogged filter can result in a/c breakdown during extreme heat.
+Even a partially clogged filter can result in an A/C breakdown during extreme heat.

-2. Keep the a/c thermostat at a steady temperature: when you are away, 76 to 78 degrees indoors is a starting point.
-Some people think that turning the a/c off during the day saves money on energy bills: it does not.
-When turned off all day – the a/c must work so hard to cool down a totally hot space that it uses more energy!
-And, you (and your house!) are hot for hours.
+When you’re away, 76-78 degrees is a starting point.
+Some people think that turning the A/C off during the day saves money on energy bills: it does not.
+When turned off all day, the A/C has to work harder to cool down a hot space, and results in more energy use.
+Not to mention that you and your house stay hot for hours.

-3. Close doors and vents in unused spaces.
+Close doors and vents in unused spaces.

-10. Shade the A/C outdoor unit, if possible.
+Shade the outdoor A/C unit, if possible.

 Thanks to Integrity Air Conditioning